smt07/portfolio/README.md

 -Since my time in graduate school, I have been dedicated to my journey of becoming a data scientist.
 This year, I decided to take the more challenging path by immersing myself in the world of data science through extensive reading and coursework.
 While I have a genuine fondness for Coursera and online video courses, I find that I particularly enjoy learning from books, especially those that offer practical approaches and insights.

 ### Education
-- MS in Engineering
+MS in Engineering
 - The City College of New York

 ### Work Experiences

 - Constrition Field Engineer for municipal Water treatments under contractor for 5 years.
-- Field Engineer for high rise and school projects in Brooklyn, 2020Engineering.
+- Field Engineer for high rise and school projects in Brooklyn

 ### Projects
-- Graduate term project
+ Graduate term project
 - Statistical analysis of historical data, precipitation characterization in New York City.

 ### Certifications